Savannah Law, winner of the 2010 Gold Medal for

 Some crimes are just different.
 One witness is sufficient to prove most crimes— even murder––however for perjury, the “two-witness rule” applies.
 But Marino is challenged by more than this unique rule.
 He must prosecute a cunning lawyer, defended by another just as crafty.
 He wants Max Gordon put away for years, but with the stakes so high, he faces threats to his integrity and his life as he prepares for the biggest trial of his young career.

-The Two-Witness Rule is my third novel, and of course, all the action occurs in my favorite city, Savannah.
+The Two-Witness Rule was my third novel, and of course, all the action occurs in my favorite city, Savannah.
 The trials will take place once more in the Chatham County Courthouse, and readers of Savannah Law and The Indictments will have the opportunity to again meet and cheer on their favorite characters as well as jeer the villains.
 ISBN 978-0-9824747-1-6, softcover, 247pages.
-(You can read the first chapter free on the Amazon.com website.)
+(You may be able to read the first chapter free on the Amazon.com website.)

 The Colosimo Trial

 James Colosimo, who prefers to be known as “Diamond Jim,” is one of Atlanta’s most prominent criminal defense attorneys.
 After successfully defending a high-profile case in Savannah, he is now back in that beautiful city for another trial—this time as the defendant, accused along with two other members of his law firm of influencing witnesses and conspiracy.
 Prosecuting the case is the same young assistant DA he faced the last time he was in Savannah, Scott Marino.
 The courtroom scenes are realistic, with all the excitement, tension, and intrigue that goes with the most notorious criminal trial.
 And along the way, you may attend the wedding of Scott and his long-time girlfriend, Jennifer—unless his nemesis, Jessica, gets in the way.